Spinal Cord Cross Section Model

 • Coccygeal (Co1): Innervates a small area around the tailbone.

 The cross-sectional anatomy of the spinal cord varies slightly along its length, reflecting the different functions of each segment.
-For instance, the cervical and lumbar enlargements contain larger ventral horns due to the increased number of motor neurons needed to innervate the limbs.
+To give you an idea, the cervical and lumbar enlargements contain larger ventral horns due to the increased number of motor neurons needed to innervate the limbs Most people skip this — try not to..

 Frequently Asked Questions (FAQ)